Police searching for suspect in College Area rabbi attack; $3,500 reward offered

 According to SDPD, the incident happened on July 24 around 9:50 a.m. inside the 7-Eleven location at 5141 College Avenue.

-The victim, a 65-year-old rabbi, was wearing his traditional Jewish faith clothing when another man confronted him and asked if he was Jewish, Officer Mark Herring said in a news release.
+The victim, a 65-year-old rabbi, was wearing his traditional Jewish faith clothing when a man confronted him and asked if he was Jewish, Officer Mark Herring said in a news release.

 According to police, after the victim told the man he was Jewish, the suspect began to scream antisemitic comments and ripped off part of the victim’s religious clothing.